ImPrabakar/Tkinter-Notepad/README.md

 # Contributing

-Feel Free to contribute, Contribution is the kind of impriving yourself and ourself, an extra hand to support is welcomed.
+Feel Free to contribute, an extra hand to support is welcomed.

 * Find The Problem or Add extra stuff
 * Edit and create a branch